satwikwats/satwikwats.github.io/_items/Bio.md

 My research interests lie in <font color="IndianRed">applied microeconomics</font> and political economy <font color="IndianRed"></font>.
 I am particularly interested in ideational politics, pollution and health, governance and returns to education.

-I completed my Master's degree in Economics from Narsee Monjee Institute of Management Studies in 2020.
+I completed my Master's degree in Economics from Narsee Monjee Institute of Management Studies in 2020, and my Bachelor's in Economics from Miranda House (University of Delhi).
 Post my master's degree, I started working as a full time <font color="IndianRed">research assistant</font> for <a href="https://sites.google.com/virginia.edu/tarunjain/home"> Professor Tarun Jain</a> at the <font color="IndianRed">Indian Institute of Management Ahmedabad</font>.

 My <font color="IndianRed">CV</font> can be viewed/downloaded <a href="/assets/pdf/PallaviCV.pdf">here</a>.